Awjin/pro-fresh-resume/README.md

        {email}
        {phone}
 ```
-Name will be displayed in large font, left-aligned, with the remaining entries
+Name is displayed in large font, left-aligned, with the remaining entries
 right-aligned.
 You can add/remove entries in `my_cv.cls`.

 ###Section